1afa/sambadav/README.md

 In the background, SambaDAV executes SMB commands on the user's behalf through `smbclient`, a commandline utility distributed with [Samba](http://www.samba.org), to issue requests to SMB/CIFS (i.e. Windows) fileservers.
+Currently, only Samba 3.x is supported; the version of `smbclient` bundled with Samba 4.x was completely rewritten and supports a different range of options.

-For example, when the user requests a file, SambaDAV will start an `smbclient` process in the background to retrieve the file and pass it through to the user as a bytestream.
+When the user requests a file, SambaDAV will spawn an `smbclient` child process to retrieve the file and pass it through to the user as a bytestream.
 User authentication and all the actual Samba calls are handled by `smbclient` just as if the request was done on the command line.
 The resulting output (or bytestream) is parsed by SambaDAV to a WebDAV response (such as "here's the file", "file not found", or "could not authenticate") and sent back to the user.
 The WebDAV protocol is handled by [SabreDAV](http://code.google.com/p/sabredav/), a WebDAV server library written in PHP.